Terracotta Army: Types and appearance

+The warriors

 The terracotta figures are life-sized, typically ranging from 1.75 metre to about 2 m (the officers are typically taller).
-They vary in height, uniform, and hairstyle in accordance with rank.
-Their faces appear to be different for each individual figure; scholars, however, have identified 10 basic face shapes.
+They vary in height, uniform, and hairstyle in accordance with their portrayed rank.
+Their faces appear to be different for each individual figure.
+Scholars have identified 10 base facial forms which were then further developed to give each figure individuality in terms of facial morphology.
 The figures are of these general types: armored infantry; unarmored infantry; cavalrymen who wear a pillbox hat; helmeted drivers of chariots with more armor protection; spear-carrying charioteers; kneeling crossbowmen or archers who are armored; standing archers who are not; as well as generals and other lower-ranking officers.
 There are, however, many variations in the uniforms within the ranks: for example, some may wear shin pads while others not; they may wear either long or short trousers, some of which may be padded; and their body armors vary depending on rank, function, and position in formation.
 There are also terracotta horses placed among the warrior figures.